vkverma9534/mha-finance/README.md

   *Machine learning is intentionally not used to avoid unjustified prediction*

 ### 2. Statistically characterize horizon-wise asset volatility (Statistically estimation of conditional variabilty).

-   **1 The objective is to statistically characterize horizon-specific asset returns using historical price data, without predicting future volatility or market movements.**
+   **1 The objective is to statistically characterize horizon-specific asset volatility using historical price data, without predicting future volatility or market movements.**

   *Given historical daily price data over a sufficiently long period and at an appropriate sampling frequency,* *depending on horizon we must have long lookback window.
 The system estimates the recent conditional variability*